Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 Yeah.

-Hey, thanks uh for the call.
+Hey, thanks for the call.

 I appreciate it.

-And the president is on Capitol Hill talking to the Republicans to try to get uh some uh consensus on which way the Republicans are going to vote in the House after it did pass the Senate.
+And the president is on Capitol Hill talking to the Republicans to try to get some consensus on which way the Republicans are going to vote in the House after it did pass the Senate.

 We'll get into that as well.